Everything You Need To Know About Short Term Health Insurance Under the Affordable Care Act

 Are Short Term Health Plans Minimum Essential Coverage?

-Short term health plans are not minimum essential coverage and will not help you avoid the fee for not carrying health insurance.
+Short term health plans are not minimum essential coverage and will not help you avoid the fee for not carrying health insurance for 2014 – 2018.
+Luckily the fee is repealed for 2019 forward, so this won’t be an issue in 2019 and beyond.

 Health Insurance Outside Open Enrollment